-Local Government Council - The area comes under the Hiri Local Government Council. (as two (2) distinct groups are in the area, one being highly sophisticated and the other somewhat less so, the Local Government Council must be approached from two (2) angles.
+Local Government Council - The area comes under the Hiri Local Government Council.
+As two (2) distinct groups are in the area, one being highly sophisticated and the other somewhat less so, the Local Government Council must be approached from two (2) angles.

-- (a) Coastal Most people have an understanding of the working of a local Government Council, its voting and money usage. (a) Generally, the weak link is in the councillor who rarely seems to command a sufficient degree of influence within the village; the pattern of the councillor failing to report the discussions of the local Government Council meetings followed by the councillor not being able to get people to listen to him: the latter was guite apparent.
-The truth, in all probability, lies latter was guite apparent. somewhere between the two. - (ii) One interesting theory put forward was that the Council could construct pay and maintain projects in the area, because as the people pay taxes the need for self-help has become unnecessary.
-I concurred with them on this only if they agreed to pay sufficient tax money to enable all projects to be completed without a self-help This left them rather non-plussed. component. - (iii) At the time of the patrol's visit, only one (1) of three (3) water supplies was operative, the one at GAIDE.
+- (a) Coastal Most people have an understanding of the working of a Local Government Council, its voting and money usage.
+Generally, the weak link is in the councillor who rarely seems to command a sufficient degree of influence within the village; the pattern of the councillor failing to report the discussions of the Local Government Council meetings followed by the councillor not being able to get people to listen to him: the latter was quite apparent.
+The truth, in all probability, lies somewhere between the two. - (ii) One interesting theory put forward was that the Council could construct pay and maintain projects in the area, because as the people pay taxes the need for self-help has become unnecessary.
+I concurred with them on this only if they agreed to pay sufficient tax money to enable all projects to be completed without a self-help component.
+This left them rather non-plussed. - (iii) At the time of the patrol's visit, only one (1) of three (3) water supplies was operative, the one at GAILE.
 I questioned the people as to the reason and was informed that the water had never reached the villages.
 On inspection of the installations I discovered the reason for failure of the water systems it was vandalism.
 It is beyond my comprehension why this should be allowed to happen, however the villagers seem to have a "well, these things happen" attitude.
-Regardless, it is annoying to see these things happen" attitude. such a waste of time, money and effort. - (b) Inland There are two (2) councillors for the inland villages, some seven (7) in number, Iwas assured that they understood the workings of the Local Government Council, somehow I doubted it.
+Regardless, it is annoying to see such a waste of time, money and effort. - There are two (2) councillors for the inland villages, some seven (7) in number, Iwas assured that they understood the workings of the Local Government Council, somehow I doubted it.
 I also suspect that these two (2) councillors were at a considerable disadvantage at the council meetings due to language and comparative education obstacles in what is largely a Motuan council.
 From what I understand there has been some work done by the Local Government Council on the access roads into the area.
 I assume this would cost more than the total tax monies collected from these seven (7) villages.
-One hopes that more effort in the future to interest the Koitanh people in the future of the future to interest the Koitapu people in the future of Local Government within their area.
+One hopes that more effort in the future to interest the Koitaph people in the future of Local Government within their area.